 Ipomoea is the largest genus in the flowering plant family Convolvulaceae with over 500 species.
 It is a large and diverse group with common names, including Morning Glory, Sweet Potato, Bindweed, and Moonflower.
 The most widespread common name is Morning Glory.
 The generic name is derived from the Greek words "ips" or "ipos," meaning "worm" or "bindweed," and "homoios," meaning "resembling," and refers to their twining habit.

 The genus occurs throughout the tropical and subtropical regions of the world and comprises annual and perennial herbaceous plants, lianas, shrubs, and small trees.
 Most of the species are twining climbing plants.

 Most Ipomoeas have spectacular colorful flowers.
 They are often grown as ornamentals, and many cultivars have been developed.
 People use Ipomoea for their content of medical and psychoactive compounds, mainly alkaloids.
-Some species are renowned for their properties in folk medicine and herbalism, while other species are used as potent entheogens.
+Some species are renowned for their properties in folk medicine and herbalism, while others are used as potent entheogens.

 Growing Conditions and General Care

-In the garden, Ipomoeas need full sun and moderately fertile, well-drained soil.
+Ipomoeas need full sun and moderately fertile, well-drained soil in the garden.
 Provide shelter from the wind.
 Prune climbing species in spring.
-Under glass, provide full light with protection from the hottest sun.
+Under glass, provide full sunlight with protection from the hottest sun.
 Water the plants freely and fertilize them monthly during the growing season.
 Water sparingly in winter.
 Climbers and trailing species need support.

 Pests and Problems